exeme-project/exeme-lang/docs/contributing/code_of_conduct.rst

 these spaces, including things you say, emails, chats, slides, videos, posters, and signs you display in these spaces.

-Our standards for acceptable behaviour should be upheld by all community members, regardless of their status.
-Everyone is encouraged to speak up in response to any behaviour they believe is inappropriate, threatening, offensive or harmful.
+Our standards for acceptable behavior should be upheld by all community members, regardless of their status.
+Everyone is encouraged to speak up in response to any behavior they believe is inappropriate, threatening, offensive or harmful.

 *******************